PotatoBearP/PotatoBearP.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Research Intern at Zhejiang University, working under the supervision of Prof. Ningyu Zhang.
-My current research focuses on model merging and edge computing for large language models, and I am actively seeking PhD opportunities.
+My current research focuses on model merging and mechanism analysis for large language models, and I am actively seeking PhD opportunities.